(Photo by Thoughtco.com)

-By Anna Rodriguez, Special to California Business Journal.
+By Anna Rodriguez-Romano, Special to California Business Journal.

 Ping pong and table tennis have become part of “the new startup culture.”
 So much so that it has become Silicon Valley’s favorite sport.
 In fact, there are dedicated movements and groups like Startup Ping Pong that hold startup ping pong tournaments in the Bay Area.